AlexanderJDupree/dxwifi-prototype/README.md

 for reliability over a Local Area Network in mind, and has some significant shortcomings when it comes to long range transmission.

-DxWiFi attempts to ssurmount these shortcomings by leveraging packet injection and monitoring.
+DxWiFi attempts to surmount these shortcomings by leveraging packet injection and monitoring.
 Typically used by security researchers (or nefarious hackers), packet injection and monitoring has seen extensive use in the testing (and breaking) of 802.11 protocols.
 With packet injection we can send custom raw data frames